 The size and complexity of EISCAT_3D necessitates a well-coordinated construction and implementation plan.
 The design of the EISCAT_3D system is facilitated by various interconnected projects.
 The prime concern of the EGI-Engage CC project is the user-facing functionalities of the portal.

 A related project is the ‘Supporting EISCAT_3D’ (E3DS) by the Nordic e-Infrastructure Consortium (NeIC).
-E3DS started approximately at the same time than the EIGSC_3D Competence Centre project (Feb/March 2015).
+E3DS started approximately at the same time with the EISCAT_3D Competence Centre project (Feb/March 2015).
 The goal of E3DS is to support the preparation of the implementation of EISCAT_3D for those aspects concerning e-infrastructure.
 Particular goals also include to develop solutions for locating the data archive within existing national e-infrastructures and to support EISCAT in planning the recruitment of e-science experts.
 Connection with this project is established through John White (E3DS project manager), who is involved in the CC project too.

 Another related and ongoing project is the EUDAT - EISCAT_3D data pilot.
 The purpose of this data pilot is to use EUDAT services to establish a unified archival and data search system for the existing EISCAT incoherent scatter radars.
 The outcome will be used to explore whether and how EUDAT services can be customised for data archival and discovery for the future EISCAT_3D radar system.
 Connection with this project is ensured through CSC and EISCAT staff members who are involved in both the EGI and EUDAT projects.